Binghamton University Scholars Program

 3. Students on Scholars Academic Probation are not eligible.

-4. The activity associated with the $3500 Scholars Award must be completed during the time period encompassing the completion of your sophomore year through completion of your undergraduate degree.
-Those who meet the criteria for the Scholars Award must apply for the award no later than six weeks prior to graduation.
+5. The activity associated with the $3500 Scholars Award must be undertaken during the time period encompassing the start of the fall semester of your sophomore year through the conclusion of your final semester prior to earning your undergraduate degree.

 THREE PATHWAYS TO SECURING THE AWARD: